ssachtleben/play-plugins/cron/README.md

 }
 ```

-For more details check the [play-cron-usage](samples/play-cron-usage) example project.
+For more details check the [play-cron-plugin-usage](samples/play-cron--plugin-usage) example project.

 ### Todos

-* Add more cronjobs to play-cron-usage project (For example with database read and write parts)
+* Add more cronjobs to "play-cron-plugin-usage" project (For example with database read and write parts)
 * Add possibility to pass a package path for the class search (Speed up the search for larger projects)
 * Check job behaviour on cluster deployments (Jobs shouldnt run on multiple servers)